dilaraozdemir/complex-networks-analyzing/README.md

 📝 Nodes represent dart players and links represent tournament information.

 These dataset obtained from official website of Professional Darts Corporation.

+📝The networks-round folder contains the division of networks based on tour names.